dkimhw/launch_school/js_109/js_109_written.md

   * The function allows programmers to make code shorter and reusable (easier to maintain and read).

+  * Parameters - local variables names between `()` .
+Arguments are the values you pass into the function for each of those parameters.

+    ```javascrip
+    function add(left, right) { // left & right are parameters
+      return left + right;      // left & right are arguments
+    }

+    let sum = add(3, 6);        // 3 and 6 are arguments
+    ```

+    * You can think of parameters as placeholders while arguments refer to the values that get stored in the placeholders.

   * Functions take optional values called arguments:

     * Arguments let you pass data from outside the function's scope into the function so that the function can access the data.